Mo tenei turanga mahi| About this role

 If shortlisted, you will be asked to participate in a practical assessment and complete online psychometric testing which includes a personality and leadership growth profile that can be used to aid your career development.

-If you have any queries, please contact Jasmine at
+If you have any queries, please contact Nicky at

 New Zealand Customs Service | Te Mana Arai o Aotearoa is a member of Diversity Works New Zealand and is committed to developing a diverse workforce and an inclusive workplace.
 We provide equal employment opportunities and welcome applications from everyone who can meet the requirements of the role.
 We also support flexible working arrangements.